 Julie Andrews Hour.
 This article, for which the writer interviewed Blake

 Edwards, gives something of the history of Julie’s career and the creation of The Julie Andrews Hour.
-At this point,
+It was hoped that the television series would continue for at least two years.

 In the article, producer Lew Grade states that if the show remains on the air